Lady Margaret Beaufort: Margaret Beaufort in power

 After her son's victory at the Battle of Bosworth Field, the Countess was referred to in court as "My Lady the King's Mother".
 Her son's first Parliament reversed the attainder against her and declared her a feme sole.
 This status granted Beaufort considerable legal and social independence from men.
-She was allowed to own property separately from her husband (as though she were unmarried) and sue in court – two rights denied her contemporary married women.
+She was allowed to own property separately from her husband (as though she were unmarried) and sue in court – two rights denied to contemporary married women.

 As arranged by their mothers, Henry married Elizabeth of York.
 The Countess was reluctant to accept a lower status than the dowager queen Elizabeth or even her daughter-in-law, the queen consort.
 She wore robes of the same quality as the queen consort and walked only half a pace behind her.
 Elizabeth's biographer, Amy Licence, states that this "would have been the correct courtly protocol", adding that "only one person knew how Elizabeth really felt about Margaret and she did not commit it to paper."

 Margaret had written her signature as M. Richmond for years, since the 1460s.
 In 1499, she changed her signature to Margaret R., perhaps to signify her royal authority (R standing either for regina – queen in Latin as customarily employed by female monarchs – or for Richmond).
 Furthermore, she included the Tudor crown and the caption et mater Henrici septimi regis Angliæ et Hiberniæ ("and mother of Henry VII, king of England and Ireland").

 Many historians believe the departure from court of dowager queen Elizabeth Woodville in 1487 was partly at the behest of Henry's influential mother, though this is uncertain.